WICG/trust-token-api/ISSUER_PROTOCOL.md

 ### Issuing Tokens

-To support the issuance of tokens made via Trust Token calls by the client, server paths that support token issuance should parse the "Sec-Trust-Token" header as a base64 binary blob.
-This decoded binary blob should be interpreted as a **Trust Token Issuance Request** and passed into the _Issue_ crypto protocol along with the Issuance metadata based on the rest of the request.
-The result of _Issue_ (a **Trust Token Issuance Response**) should be base64 encoded and returned via the "Sec-Trust-Token" header in the HTTP response.
+To support the issuance of tokens made via Private State Token calls by the client, server paths that support token issuance should parse the ```Sec-Private-State-Token``` header as a base64 binary blob.
+This decoded binary blob should be interpreted as a **Private State Token Issuance Request** and passed into the _Issue_ crypto protocol along with the Issuance metadata based on the rest of the request.
+The result of _Issue_ (a **Private State Token Issuance Response**) should be base64 encoded and returned via the ```Sec-Private-State-Token``` header in the HTTP response.

 #### Issuance Metadata

 As part of an issuance, two forms of metadata can be embedded into the token.
 Public metadata is embedded via the choice of key which is used as part of the issuance process and is passed into the _Issue_ method as the keypair selection.
-Private metadata is embedded via a cryptographically hidden bit in the signed token itself and is passed into the _Issue_ method as the private metadata boolean.
-TrustTokenV3VOPRF supports up to 6 buckets (keypairs) of public metadata and no private metadata, while TrustTokenV3PMB supports up to 3 buckets (keypairs) of public metadata and one bit of private metadata.
+Private metadata is embedded via a cryptographically hidden bit in the signed token itself and is passed into the _Issue_ method as the private metadata boolean. ```PrivateStateTokenV3VOPRF``` supports up to 6 buckets (keypairs) of public metadata and no private metadata, while ```PrivateStateTokenV3PMB``` supports up to 3 buckets (keypairs) of public metadata and one bit of private metadata.

 ### Redeeming Tokens

-To support the redemption of tokens by the client, server paths that support token redemption should parse the "Sec-Trust-Token" header as a base64 binary blob.
-This decoded binary blob should be interpreted as a **Trust Token Redemption Request** and passed into the _Redeem_ crypto protocol.
-The result of _Redeem_ (a **Trust Token Redemption Response**) should be base64 encoded and returned via the "Sec-Trust-Token" header in the HTTP response.
+To support the redemption of tokens by the client, server paths that support token redemption should parse the ```Sec-Private-State-Token``` header as a base64 binary blob.
+This decoded binary blob should be interpreted as a **Private State Token Redemption Request** and passed into the _Redeem_ crypto protocol.
+The result of _Redeem_ (a **Private State Token Redemption Response**) should be base64 encoded and returned via the ```Sec-Private-State-Token``` header in the HTTP response.
 Additionally, the issuer should keep track of redeemed tokens to prevent token reuse from malicious clients.

 #### Redemption Metadata